 Employees required to answer the telephone as part of their assigned duties shall do so in a polite and courteous manner.
 No employee shall use foul or abusive language over the telephone or in any dealings with the public.
 The County reserves the right to monitor any phone at any time.
-Personal phone calls must be kept to a minimum during work hours.
+Personal phone calls must be kept to an "on emergency basis" only.
 Toll calls and/or long distance for personal reasons shall not be charged to the County.

 The County may issue cellular phones to its employees.
-If your job duties require you to have a County issued cell phone, one will be provided to you.
-Although limited personal use is permitted, reimbursement will be required if personal usage exceeds the plans allowable cell and data usage package.
 Cellular phones are not only capable of making and receiving phone calls, they may also be capable of email, text messaging, internet browsing, running third party applications, GPS, and entertainment.
-Regardless of the capability of a particular cellular phone, County-issued cellular phones are considered County property and are for business use only unless, otherwise permitted by the Department.
-Personal use of county issued mobile technology is permissible as long as the county does not incur additional costs associated with use, and the usage is not illicit or for monetary gain related to outside employment.
-Cell phone usage shall be limited to hands free devices while vehicle is in motion.
+Regardless of the capability of a particular cellular phone, County-issued cellular phones are considered County property and are for business use only.
+Features other than phone use must not be used or activated without direct authorization from a supervisor.
+Use of County cellular phones while operating a motor vehicle (County-owned or personal) is prohibited.